What Can A Mental Health Counselor Help You With?

 Substance use disorders

-In some cases, you may feel unsure if you have a substance use disorder but find yourself concerned about how your substance use may impact your work, school performance, or relationships.
-In these cases, you might consider reaching out to a counselor who might provide clarity on how your use may affect various aspects of your life.
+In some cases, you may feel unsure if you have a substance use disorder but find yourself concerned about how your substance use can impact your work, school performance, or relationships.
+In these cases, you might consider reaching out to a mental health counselor who might provide clarity on how your use can affect various aspects of your life.

 Relationship counseling

-At times, relationship challenges may spur a person to seek professional counseling.
+At times, relationship challenges can spur a person to seek professional counseling.
 Mental health counseling may make a significant difference if you have been through a tough time with your partner or spouse.
-A therapist can assist you in addressing problems in your relationship that are causing friction.
+A mental health counselor can assist you in addressing problems in your relationship that are causing friction.

-Learning how to better communicate with your significant other is often a primary focus of this type of counseling.
+Learning how to better communicate with your significant other is often a primary focus of this type of mental health counseling.
 Relationships may experience challenges due to a lack of communication or communicating ineffectively.
-Counseling might provide a safe space for both parties to express their feelings and perspectives and develop skills for problem-solving together.
+Mental health counseling might provide a safe space for both parties to express their feelings and perspectives and develop skills for problem-solving together.

-Studies show that social connection is imperative to physical health, so improving interpersonal relationships may be a priority in therapy.
+Studies show that social connection is imperative to physical health, so improving interpersonal relationships can be a priority in therapy.

 Getty/AnnaStills